 Sign up to receive email updates

-We are honored to have a great number of veterans living in the Third District of North Carolina.
+We are honored to have over 85,000 veterans living in the Third District of North Carolina.
 These brave men and women deserve everything we have promised them.

 Where I Stand

 I believe those who wear or have worn the uniform of this nation deserve everything promised to them because they and their families have earned it defending our country.
 For my entire public life, I have been a tireless advocate for our veterans, their families, and all active and reserve personnel.
 I work closely with The Military Coalition that represents 5.5 million veterans and their families.
 I am honored to have received numerous awards from the American Legion, Veterans of Foreign Wars (VFW), the Fleet Reserve Association (FRA), the Military Officers Association of America (MOAA), and many other Veterans Service Organizations (VSOs).

 So far in the 114th Congress I have cosponsored 52 bills supporting veterans, more than any other sitting member of the House of Representatives.
 In the 113th Congress, I cosponsored more bills supporting veterans than any other sitting member of the House of Representatives.
 I will continue to stand by America's veterans, because they stood up for us.